Updated: Jan 24

-Some young women present with marital sexual attempts as though traumatized.
+Some young women present with early marital sexual attempts as though traumatized.
 Their husbands and other trusted ones want to “unearth the trauma.”
 As devastatingly common as these traumas are, sometimes the marriage itself was the trauma.
 The sudden and mandatory indoctrination into immediate sexual performance from one day to the next, often with a man not well-known to them, and externally regulated and monitored by authorities.
-Scary stuff for many sheltered 19 year olds.
+Scary stuff for so many sheltered 19 year olds.
 How many have cried bitterly about the bait and switch of planning a wedding only to find out near the last minute what was to happen after?
-I realize this sounds dramatic, but it is.
-Just ask them.
+I realize this sounds dramatic, and it is.
+I see this suffering daily.

 Young couples often come into marriage with completely different expectations, or none at all.
 They may lack the vocabulary to express what they feel, what they want, what they don’t want.
-One spouse may be more assertive, while the other just capitulates.
-Other cases, they are both timid, tap-dancing around their awkwardness, not wanting to rock the boat.
+One spouse may be more assertive, while the other just capitulates passively.
+Other cases, they are both timid, tap-dancing around their awkwardness, not knowing how to communicate or wanting to rock the boat.
 And in still others, they may both have strong opinions, but lack clarity on what is reasonable to request in terms of quality and quantity of sexual activity.

 It’s not just up to premarital educators, although the really good ones make a world of difference.
 (Thank you for your efforts!)
-As parents, teachers, therapists and mentors, we need to make it safe and appropriate for children to learn this information naturally, accurately, and gradually.
+As parents, teachers, therapists and mentors, we need to make it safe and appropriate for children and teens to learn this information naturally, accurately, and gradually.
 To be at home in their bodies and understand the changes, the feelings and thoughts that accompany puberty.
 To respect the boundaries of others and feel empowered to demand respect of their own.
 To both feel and calibrate their attraction and urges.
 (It’s not enough to only try and prevent our children from being victimized, we must also work on raising people less likely to exploit others.)
 We should teach them that they can come to us with any questions they have without fear of judgement, being dismissed, reprimanded, or being told “you’ll find out when you’re older.”
-And perhaps most importantly, they deserve to know what marriage is and entails, what they are signing up for, before the hall is booked.
+And perhaps most importantly, they deserve to know what marriage is and entails, what they are signing up for, before the hall is booked, before the engagement is official.
 They need us to do better for them, and we can.
-That’s my plea.
-(And don’t worry about me, I can get a different specialty.)

 The sedras of Shovevim Tat begin with slavery, suffering and despair.
 They segue into miracles, redemption, and hope.
-(In the merit of resilient women who initiated empowered sex with their husbands.)
+(Which occurred in the merit of resilient women who initiated empowered sex with their husbands.)
 And they end with receiving the wisdom of Torah, and the construction of a magnificent and holy abode, in which the Holy of Holies, also called the “master bedroom of the sanctuary” housed beloved embracing cherubs to represent the sanctity of intimacy.
-Chazal teach that a good marriage is a difficult as splitting the sea.
+Chazal, the Rabbis, teach that a good marriage is a difficult as splitting the sea.
 But just as we went nationally from oppression to freedom, split the sea, became spiritually enlightened, and donned splendor and glory, may this year’s Shovevim season bring the same salvation to those who need it.